mantidproject/documents/Design/y_e_data_storage_modes.md

   Note that there is one problem with this mechanism:
 If the points are modified after creation of the histogram the value of `m_firstBinEdges` may become outdated.

- I think we can realistically do that only by moving a lot of functionality into the `HistogramData` scope (or a new module for `Histogram` operations).
-Basically most algorithms perform a per-histogram operation.
-These operations could be extracted from the algorithm code and moved into a histogram module.
-The algorithms themselves would then only perform operations with histograms, not with the X, Y, and E data.

-This is again a massive effort, but it can easily done step by step over a longer period.
-That way we will eventually get to the point where the direct access interface is used little.

-1. Most algorithms should operate at the Histogram level.
-1. Code relating to the internal manipulation of histograms should be migrated into the `HistogramData` scope
-1. Access to aspects of the Histograms should be increasingly qualified. `X`, `Y`, `E` are internal.
-1. We should aim to make these improvements as part of a longer programme of work.